Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "And you're angry at her for that?"

 "No!
 Not..."
 Peggy made a protesting noise as Powell set her aside and stood up to pace the room, hunting for the right way to start a sentence.
-"She was the...I mean...You'd..."
+"She was the...
+I mean...
+You'd..."

 "Describe her."